miskcoo/ugreen_leds_controller/README.md

        -brightness: set the brightness of corresponding LEDs.
                     BRIGHTNESS should belong to [0, 255].
        -status:     display the status of corresponding LEDs.
+       -shot:       emit a blink cycle of corresponding LEDs.
 ```

 Below is an example: